mirte-robot/mirte-documentation/doc/development/mirte_architecture.rst

         :width: 600
         :alt: Overview of software repositories.

-      The software of Mirte is stored in multiple repositories on `github <https://github.com/mirte-robot>`_, but can also be found on the Mirte robot in /usr/local/src/mirte.
+      The software of MIRTE is stored in multiple repositories on `github <https://github.com/mirte-robot>`_, but can also be found on the MIRTE robot in /usr/local/src/mirte.

       - `mirte-web-interface <https://github.com/mirte-robot/mirte-web-interface>`_: Is the repository
         where the Vue frontend and nodeJS backend are stored.
 They are in one repository since they are